felias-fogg/dw-link/docs/wishlist.md

 #### List of tasks done:

-* use the DEBTX (if not defined) as a sensing pin to disable automatic DWEN programming, i.e., you have to use mo dw +/- by yourself.
+* use DEBTX pin (if TXODEBUG is not defined) as a sensing pin to disable automatic DWEN programming, i.e., you have to use mo dw +/- by yourself.

 * optimize ispTransfer so that higher ISP rates are possible (currently, 50 kHz is max)